ballerina-platform/ballerina-distribution/examples/websocket-service-basic-auth-file-user-store/websocket_service_basic_auth_file_user_store.md

-# Service - Basic Auth File user store
+# Basic Auth File user store service

 A WebSocket service can be secured with Basic Auth and optionally by enforcing authorization.
 Then, it validates the Basic Auth token sent in the `Authorization` header against the provided configurations.
 This reads data from a file, which has a TOML format.
 This stores the usernames, passwords for authentication, and scopes for authorization.